makiftutuncu/MuezzinAPI/README.md

 * **dayDate** is a timestamp value, representing the day.
 It has hours, minutes, seconds and milliseconds are set to 0.
 So you may format the date part as you wish.
 * **fajr, shuruq, dhuhr, asr, maghrib, isha** and **qibla** are timestamp values, representing the named times respectively.
 They are actually shifted **dayDate** values by certain hours and minutes.
 Date part is the same as **dayDate**.
 So you may format the time part as you wish.

+****

+Note that by appending ```/force``` At the end of URL of any request above, you may bypass cache and database and make Muezzin API download related data from scratch.
+However, the request will be slower and using this is not recommended unless you **absolutely** have to.
+The reason is the fact that Muezzin API runs on very limited resources on Heroku.
+Thank you for your understanding.

 License
 --------------